kbsriram/thormor/md/spec.md

    URL to an **outbox list** file.

 3. The outbox list is a signed JSON file with a list of URLs, each pointing to an **outbox** file.
-There is one outbox file for each recipient who can access the vault.
+There may be one or more outbox files for each recipient who can access the vault.

 4. Each outbox file is an encrypted JSON file with entries, one for each message.
 A message may internally refer to other encrypted